pandio-com/code-samples/functions/python/README.md

 ### User Configuration

 Optional user-defined configuration properties passed to functions as arbitrary key-value pairs.
-Key-value pair map is part of function context.
-An example which reads user-defined configuration property in [Python](https://github.com/pandio-com/code-samples/blob/develop/functions/python/user-prop.py).
+The key-value pair map is part of the function context.
+An example that reads user-defined configuration property in [Python](https://github.com/pandio-com/code-samples/blob/develop/functions/python/user-prop.py).

 ## Examples